TPH777/NUSxTE_UROP/README.md

 - `evaluation/` — other metric helpers (scripts computing FID, IS, LPIPS, etc.).
 - `utilities/` — small helper scripts
   - `metadata.py` — convenience function `generate_metadata_jsonl(root_dir)` that walks a dataset folder and creates `metadata.jsonl` in the dataset root.
 Important for Hugging Face Diffusers training.

+**Known issues & Stability**

+- This toolkit is an active research/codebase and may contain bugs or rough edges.
+Many core modules have been unit-tested and work in isolation.
+Some of the more essential modules are like

+  - `train_model()` in `app/server/app_backend/train/train.py`.
+  - `generate()` in `app/server/app_backend/generate/generate.py`
+  - `run_evaluation()` in `app/server/app_backend/evaluate/evaluate.py`

+- If you encounter unexpected behavior when using the full UI or end-to-end flows, consider running individual backend modules directly from Python or small driver scripts.